 Notable, Johns Hopkins finished in the D3football.com top-25 poll twice, No. 18 in 2011 and No. 22 in 2012, and Colaprete directly mentored two Academic All-Americans® as defensive coordinator.

 Johns Hopkins won its first-ever CC title during Colaprete’s second year there (2002) when he was the defensive backs coach, and the Blue Jays collected three more championships over the next three seasons, including 2005 when he was first promoted to defensive coordinator while also shifting to linebackers coach.
 During Colaprete’s first stint at Johns Hopkins (2001-06), the team went 47-16, the winningest six-year period in school history.

 In between, Colaprete remained in the Baltimore/Washington D.C. metropolitan area, as he was defensive line coach at NCAA Football Championship Subdivision member Georgetown University for three seasons (2007-09).

 Prior to his 12-year stretch at Johns Hopkins and Georgetown, Colaprete started his coaching career at one of Wooster’s North Coast Athletic Conference peers, Allegheny College.
 He was there for two years (1999-2000).

 In addition to being very familiar with the NCAC, Colaprete has strong ties to northeast Ohio.
 He is a native of Youngstown (Cardinal Mooney High School) and went to John Carroll University, earning a bachelor’s degree while majoring in psychology, then added a master’s degree in sports administration from Kent State University.

-Colaprete and his wife, Jessica, have happily settled in Wooster with their son, Dominic (5) and daughter, Adriana (2).
+Colaprete and his wife, Jessica, have happily settled in Wooster with their son, Dominic (6), daughter, Adriana (3), and daughter Gia (infant).